jca02266/lha/README.md

 ---------- ----------- ------- ------ ------------ --------------------
 ```

-The converter between UTF-8 and Shift_JIS for Mac OS X was created by Hiroto Sakai in 2002/6.
-Thank you very much.

 You can also use UTF-8 outside of Mac OS X by using the iconv library.

 If you don't want to use iconv, you can do follows: